jlee92603/BrainTumor_CNN_Model/README.md

 Another relevant term is epoch, which is the number of times the learning algorithm will work through the entire training dataset.
 In this model, callbacks is used during the model fitting process to save the model of the epoch with the best validation data recall value.

 ### Creating Model
 Create the convolutional neural network model by adding different layers.
+The default architecture is Con2D layer with filter=16 and max pooling layer, another Conv2D layer with filter=32 and max pooling layer, and a last Conv2D layer with filter=64 and max pooling layer.
+And these layers are flattened and connected through Dense layers.
 ```
 # create the convolutional neural network model
 def createModel(filters=[16,32,64]):